Description:

 - Strong verbal communication skills;

-- Excellent research and writing skills;
+- Excellent writing and research skills;

 - Team management and leadership skills;